 She says, ‘My curls have lost their bounce.’

 During my years in the salon, I was typically working with time-poor clients.
 Mags was no exception.
 Firstly, she didn’t have time to fuss with her hair.
-Secondly, she wanted a simple solution to incorporate into her lifestyle so she could easily manage her curls.
+Secondly, she wanted a simple solution to incorporate into her lifestyle and easily manage her curls.
 For Mags, her hair goal was keeping her curly hair looking good in-between washes with a simple routine.

 I’ve worked with a lot of curly hair during my career and, I’ve found that taking a simple approach gets the best results.

 First up, Mags needed a great haircut.
 Secondly, we agreed on a plan to get more moisture into her hair.
 So, Mags would add a second wash to her hair each week.
 But, this was a challenge for Mags.
-This was something she felt she didn’t have the time for.
+She felt she didn’t have the time.

 I have a theory.
-When it comes to achieving things in life; routine is king.
+When it comes to achieving things in life, routine is king.
 That means, whether it’s exercise or diet or work, I think good things come out of a consistent approach.
-So, Mags and I talked about her weekly routine and, we spent some time working out when and how she could fit in weekly hair treatments.
+So, Mags and I talked about her weekly routine and, we spent some time working out when and how she could fit in a weekly hair conditioning treatment.

-Restore and Shine Hair Masque did two things for Mags’ hair.
+Restore and Shine Hair Masque did two things for Mags’s hair.
 It delivered moisture right to the core of her hair and smoothed the cuticle to enable her hair to retain moisture.
-By doing this, her hair regained elasticity over 3 to 4 weeks and, her curls started to bounce back.
+By doing this, she restored hair elasticity over 3 to 4 weeks and, her curls started to bounce back.

-Now, she’s been using Restore and Shine Hair Masque every week for over 2 years.
-Now, there’s no way she would miss a weekly treatment.
+Now, she’s been using deep conditioner, Restore and Shine Hair Masque every week for over two years.
+There’s no way she would miss a weekly deep conditioning hair mask.
 Her hair is in better condition than it has ever been.

 Plus, she loved the experience of sitting in her home office with her hair mask on, smelling the essential oils of Restore and Shine Hair Masque.
 She found the fragrance uplifting and began to look forward to her weekly hair treatment.
 She thought it would be a chore, but it turned out to be a treat.

-This was a simple solution and, by making this a part of her regular routine Mags was able to get her bounce back, and keep those curls looking fresh.
+That was a simple solution and, by making this a part of her routine, Mags was able to get her bounce back and keep those curls looking fresh.

-Lizzie, Bleached Hair, Teacher loves fashion, red lipstick and dancing.
+Lizzie, Bleached Hair, Teacher loves fashion and dancing.